Wisconsin Invasive Species Council

 - Natural Resources Foundation of Wisconsin

-Chapter 66, Wisconsin Statutes, establishes the state’s general municipal law.
-Among other regulatory authorities, local units of government, town chairs, village presidents and city mayors and managers can annually require the destruction of all noxious weeds within their respective municipalities.
-The statute defines “noxious weed” as “Canada thistle, leafy spurge, field bindweed, any weed designated as a noxious weed by the department of natural resources by rule, and any other weed the governing body of any municipality or the county board of any county by ordinance or resolution declares to be noxious within its respective boundaries” (s.
+Chapter 66, Wisconsin Statutes, establishes the state's general municipal law.
+Among other regulatory authorities, local units of government, town chairs, village presidents, city mayors, and managers can annually require the destruction of all noxious weeds within their respective municipalities.
+The statute defines "noxious weed" as "Canada thistle, leafy spurge, field bindweed, any weed designated as a noxious weed by the Department of Natural Resources by rule, and any other weed the governing body of any municipality or the county board of any county by ordinance or resolution declares to be noxious within its respective boundaries" (s.
 66.0407(1)(b), Wis.
 Stats.).
 The law requires that landowners destroy all noxious weeds on lands they own or control.
 Below is a list of some example ordinances adopted by Wisconsin municipalities.
 The Wisconsin Invasive Species Council recommends that local noxious weed ordinances be used to facilitate the implementation of ch.
 NR 40, Wis.
 Adm.
-Code, and that when designating noxious weeds emphasis to be placed on regulated invasive species as listed in NR 40.
+Code, and that when designating noxious weeds, emphasis should be placed on regulated invasive species as listed in NR 40.
 Below is a list of local ordinances regarding invasive species control around the state.
-To find local ordinances regarding invasive species control around the state visit Wisconsin State Library - local ordinances and codes.
+To find local ordinances regarding invasive species control around the state, visit Wisconsin State Library - local ordinances and codes.

 - Wisconsin DNR Grants